scouten/ericscouten.travel/content/2013/europe/08-to-malmo/index.md

 {{ es_image(id = "es-2371-035", caption = "Scandlines Ferry, near Rødby, Denmark") }}

-We had paid for upgraded space on the ferry, which wound up meaning we were first off the board.
-And we got an up-close view as we were approaching the terminal in Denmark.
+We paid for upgraded space on the ferry, which wound up meaning we were first off the boat.
+It also meant we got an up-close view as we were approaching the terminal in Denmark.

 {{ es_image(id = "es-2370-020", caption = "Scandlines Ferry, near Rødby, Denmark") }}